-RG 000.53 An application must be made in accordance with s905B and include the information and documentation referred to in this regulatory guide.

-RG 000.54 As the applicant, you must demonstrate that you have the skills, expertise, procedures and capacity to comply with the obligations that will apply to you, including the obligations imposed by the derivative trade repository rules, when your trade repository commences and on a continuing basis.
+- RG 249.53 An application must be made in accordance with s905B and include the information and documentation referred to in this regulatory guide. - RG 249.54 As the applicant, you must demonstrate that you have the skills, expertise, procedures and capacity to comply with the obligations that will apply to you-including the obligations imposed by the derivative trade repository rules-when your trade repository commences and on a continuing basis.

-RG 000.55 See Section E for a discussion of your obligations as an ADTR licensee.
+Note: See Section E for a discussion of your obligations as an ADTR licensee.

-An applicant must provide information and documents that explain the RG 000.56 matters in s905P that we must consider when deciding whether to grant an ADTR licence, and any other matters we consider relevant in deciding whether to grant a licence.

-RG 000.57 We also expect an applicant whose business is wholly or partly operated in a foreign country to provide ASIC with comprehensive information about its overseas operations, how it proposes to provide services for the purposes of the Australian regime under Pt 7.5A (including full details of the foreign resources it intends to deploy in providing services for the purposes of Pt 7.5A) and the home regulatory regime that applies to it.
-We may also consult with relevant foreign authorities with supervisory or regulatory responsibility for the applicant.
+- RG 249.55 An applicant must provide information and documents that explain the matters in s905P that we must consider when deciding whether to grant an ADTR licence, and any other matters we consider relevant in deciding whether to grant a licence. - RG 249.56 We also expect an applicant whose business is wholly or partly operated in a foreign country to provide ASIC with comprehensive information about its overseas operations, how it proposes to provide services for the purposes of the Australian regime under Pt 7.5A (including full details of the foreign resources it intends to deploy in providing services for the purposes of Pt 7.5A) and the overseas regulatory regime that applies to it.
+We may also consult with relevant overseas authorities with supervisory or regulatory responsibility for the applicant.

-RG 000.58 Your application should contain all relevant information and we may take steps to confirm the information you provide.

-RG 000.59 The application and all information and documents provided with the application must be in English or translated into English by a suitably qualified translator.

-RG 000.60 We may request independent verification by a suitably qualified third party about any matter of your application.
-In such a case, you are responsible for the cost of supplying the verification.

-RG 000.61 We will require evidence that an applicant's governing body expressly considered and approved the application before it was made.
-We will accept for this purpose a declaration made by each member of the governing body or by a senior person or persons authorised by specific resolution of the governing body to make the declaration on the governing body's behalf, that to the best of the governing body's knowledge and having made proper inquiries:

-- the applicant meets the criteria in s905C; and - the information and documentation provided with the application is true, correct and complete.

-Applications should include specific information addressing the following RG 000.62 high-level matters.
-These matters broadly reflect the requirements of s905P(2) and are also largely based on, and consistent with, application requirements internationally:

-- a general description about the operations of the trade repository; - ownership of the applicant;

-- (c) organisational structure, governance and compliance; - (d) human resources and remuneration; - (e) financial resources; - (f) conflicts of interest; - resources and procedures relating to information technology, ancillary services, operational separation of functions, access terms and allied matters; - (h) risk management and business continuity; - (i) record keeping; - (j) confidentiality and data security; - (k) data protocols and data submission by users; and - (l) data availability to the public, market participants and regulators.
+- RG 249.57 Your application should contain all relevant information and we may take steps to confirm the information you provide. - RG 249.58 The application and all information and documents provided with the application must be in English or translated into English by a suitably qualified translator. - RG 249.59 We may request independent verification by a suitably qualified third party about any matter in your application, where we consider it necessary to do so.
+In such a case, you are responsible for the cost of supplying the verification. - RG 249.60 We will require evidence that an applicant's governing body expressly considered and approved the application before it was made.
+We will accept for this purpose a declaration made by a senior person or persons authorised by specific resolution of the governing body to make the declaration on the governing body's behalf, that to the best of the governing body's knowledge and having made proper inquiries: - (a) the applicant meets the criteria in s905C; and - (b) the information and documentation provided with the application is true, correct and complete. - RG 249.61 Applications should address specific information requirements set out in Appendix 2 in their application, which broadly reflect the requirements of s905P(2) and the derivative trade repository rules.
+These requirements are also largely based on, and consistent with, application requirements internationally, and include matters such as: - (a) a general description of the operations of the trade repository; - (b) ownership of the applicant; - (c) organisational structure, governance and compliance; - (d) human resources and remuneration; - (e) financial resources; - (f) conflicts of interest; - (g) resources and procedures relating to information technology, ancillary services, operational separation of functions, access terms and allied matters; - (h) risk management and business continuity; - (i) record keeping; - (j) confidentiality and data security; - (k) data protocols and data submission by users; and - (1) data availability to the public, market participants and regulators.

-RG 000.63 The specific information we expect to be included with your application is detailed in Appendix 2 of this guide.